-We are a clinical-stage biotechnology company developing novel small molecule therapeutics to treat unmet needs in immune-mediated diseases.
+We are a clinical-stage biotechnology company developing novel small molecule therapeutics to treat unmet needs in immune-mediated diseases and cancer.
 We believe therapies that inhibit multiple drivers of disease by targeting fundamental upstream control processes within the cell have the potential for profound therapeutic benefit in a number of difficult-to-treat diseases.
-To that end, we are advancing a drug development program that harnesses a key regulator of cellular function by targeting the immunoproteasome, which is responsible for protein degradation in cells of the immune system and drives many key aspects of immune cell function.
-We believe targeting this fundamental regulator of cellular function offers an attractive approach to treating autoimmune diseases.
+To that end, we are advancing two drug development programs that harness different regulators of cellular function: the first targets the immunoproteasome which is responsible for protein degradation in cells of the immune system and drives many key aspects of immune cell function, and the second targets the Sec61 translocon, which is located on the endoplasmic reticulum and represents the beginning of the protein secretion pathway.
+Targeting these fundamental regulators of cellular function offers an attractive approach to treating many diseases.